CHTC/chtc-website-source/_uw-research-computing/hpc-spack-modules.md

 # 3. Creating Custom Modules Using Spack

 You may need to manually create the custom module files, especially after editing any of the modules configuration for Spack.
 To create the module files, first activate the desired environment with

 ```
 spack env activate yourEnvironmentName
 ```
 {:.term}

-(where you should replace `yourEnvironmentName` with the your environment name) and then simply enter the following command:
+(where you should replace `yourEnvironmentName` with the your environment name) and then enter the following command:

 ```
 spack module tcl refresh